forcedotcom/cli/releasenotes/sfdx/README.md

     * DataMappingFieldDefinition
     * FederationDataMappingUsage

+* FIX: (7.164.2) The `force:org:create` command supports mixed-case usernames when you pass them as org definition values at the command line.
+For example:

+    `sfdx force:org:create username=MixedCaseName@mycompany.com --setdefaultusername -f config/project-scratch-def.json`

+    In the first patch of this release candidate, the command returned a `No authorization information found` error.
+Big thanks to [David Esposito](https://github.com/daveespo) for finding and reporting the issue ([GH #1669](https://github.com/forcedotcom/cli/issues/1669)).
+This is a major reason we create release candidates: so the community can find these little regressions early, and we can fix 'em ([plugin-org](https://github.com/salesforcecli/plugin-org/pull/384)) before they make it into our stable release.
+Nice work everyone!

 * FIX: Running the `force:source:push` command on a large project with many files no longer returns the `EMFILE: too many open files` error.
 A second happy result of this fix is better command performance.
 (GitHub issue [#1555](https://github.com/forcedotcom/cli/issues/1555), [SDR PR #683](https://github.com/forcedotcom/source-deploy-retrieve/pull/683))

 * FIX: The `force:source:deploy` command works correctly during Salesforce release transition periods, such as the current transition from API version 55.0 to 56.0.
 (GitHub issue [#1656](https://github.com/forcedotcom/cli/issues/1656), [SDR PR #684](https://github.com/forcedotcom/source-deploy-retrieve/pull/684))